 Get brand new Facebook ad strategies straight to your inbox every week.
 23,739 people already are!

 Why you need Facebook ad testing (AKA A/B testing)

 Unless you can see into your Facebook target audience’s minds, it’s impossible to tell what they really think or like.

 Do people prefer light or dark images?
 Should you formulate your ad headline as a question or a regular sentence?
 What’s your best-performing value offer?

-Split tests can answer all these questions... and help stop your gut feelings from having too much of a say during the ad creation process.
+Split tests can answer all these questions and help stop your gut feelings from having too much input during the ad creation process.